datasektionen/bawang-content/kontakt/body_en.md

 ## Business relations

-The Business Relations Group handles the chapter's contacts with companies.
-You can always contact us at:
+The Business Relations Group manages the chapter's contacts with companies.
+You are always welcome to contact us at:

 **The Business Relations Group**<br />
 **For business inquiries**